-The City of Yarra currently has set Emergency Management plans in place and regularly conducts pre-planned events.
+The City of Yarra currently has set Emergency Management plans in place and regularly conducts preplanned events.
 Establishing trends and addressing matters that arise is something Council will address annually during the review.
-Matters highlighted at any industry based conference or by the media and general community are to be formally reviewed.
+Matters highlighted at any industry-based conference or by the media and general community are to be formally reviewed.

-The current situation in relation to animal management appears to be healthy given the restructure in 2015-16 which allowed the branch to appoint a Senior Animal Management officer and a Compliance and Education (Parks) officer which enabled an increase of park patrols and a greater presence on the weekend.
+The current situation in relation to animal management appears to be healthy.
+Both Animal Management officers along with the additional Compliance and Education (Parks) officer has enabled an increase of park patrols and a greater presence on the weekends.

 In accordance with s68A (3) of the Domestic Animals Act, Council is required to review this plan annually and if appropriate amend the plan.
 Council must also publish an evaluation of its implementation of the plan in its annual report.
-For enquiries regarding this plan please contact Steve Alexander - Coordinator Civic Compliance on 9205-5166 or steve.alexander@yarracity.vic.gov.au.
+For enquiries regarding this plan please contact Steve Alexander - Coordinator Compliance and Construction Enforcement on 9205-5166 or steve.alexander@yarracity.vic.gov.au.

-Review dates:
+Review dates: November 2022 November 2023 November 2024

-November 2018

-November 2019

-November 2020